But not all smartphones are good for gaming, and there’s more to consider than just raw power–though that’s certainly a factor.

 Enabling the Touch sampling rate (TSR) vs display refresh rate (DRR) will allow higher responsiveness since the smartphone makers these days are increasing the display refresh rates to 90 Hz or 120 Hz, while the TSR can already be at 120 Hz on your handheld – thus your reflexes can sharpen further while the display is still pending upgrade, or is perhaps used in the battery saving mode .”

-To simulate human gestures on a touch screen, MATT – our robot (link) performs precise and repeatable touch gestures that are measurable to a precision of 0.05 mm at 1.5 m/s.
+To simulate human gestures on a touch screen, MATT – our proprietary robot – performs precise and repeatable touch gestures that are measurable to a precision of 0.05 mm at 1.5 m/s.

-A high-speed Phantom camera recording 1,200 images per second to capture each frame on a smartphone display.
+A high-speed Phantom camera records 1,200 images per second to capture each frame on a smartphone display.

 The camera and the robot are synced via a computer algorithm that senses when touch is applied and processes the video stream from the camera to detect changes on the display.”